up-n-atom/8311/fragments/bce-inc-hub/pre-config.md

 ### LCT Access Route

-To install, upgrade, and configure the ONT, your router must be able to reach its Local Craft Terminal (LCT) interface.
+To install, upgrade, and configure the ONT, your gateway must be able to reach its Local Craft Terminal (LCT) interface.
 __Follow the [Accessing the ONT] guide to set up the proper network routing between your gateway and the ONT mangement plane.__

   [Accessing the ONT]: accessing-the-ont.md